seantcaron/tools/README.md

 #### backup_gitlab.sh

-Wraps up all steps required to perform a full Gitlab backup to a configured destination.
+Wraps up all steps required to perform a full Gitlab backup to a configured destination and to the cloud.

+#### backup_puppet.sh

+Wraps up all steps required to perform a Puppet master server backup to a configured destination and to the cloud.

 #### beacon.go